 So, my advice to you, dear reader, is this:

-1. Find some sort of seasonal, or largely promoted event, to tie your release to.
+- Find some sort of seasonal, or largely promoted event, to tie your release to.

 For example, you wrote a fiction book about Football, and it finished up in March 2015.
 That sucks... you pretty much missed your big opportunity to tie it to the super bowl.
 Hold on to it for another 8 months, at least, and spend that time connecting with fans, building your Facebook / Twitter / Goodreads / Reddit presence.
 The 2016 super bowl is Feb.
 7th, so consider going live in early January.
 And understand, that even though you wrote a book about a sport that is mainly dominated by males, a lot of your readers will be female.
-Don't forget about dem ladies.
+Don't forget about dem ladies. - Buy artwork for your launch.
+(I know I know, this was in the last post too)

 Not just for the cover, but additional promo images you can use for ad campaigns, teasers, adding to your teaser trailer (which I highly recommend.
-I'm working on my video with my good friend George right now!), etc.
+I'm working on my video with my good friend George right now!), etc. - Speaking of teaser trailer, even if it's just some stock photos, with text overlay, and a not so great song you purchased the rights to from spotify, make a trailer.

 Humans are much more likely to watch a 15-30 second video, and then click your link, than they are to read words in a post with one image... let alone read words in a post with no image...
 Ain't nobody got time for that.
 Make yourself a video, put it on youtube, and consider doing a paid Facebook campaign with it.
-I will be doing that shortly ^_^
+I will be doing that shortly ^_^ - Find conventions / meetups that are an appropriate venue for you to stir some hype.

 This was a brilliant suggestion from my marketing manager, Kent Barton.